mtholyoke/jorge/README.md

 - Replace `system()` and `exec()` calls with Symfony Process component (currently it gets tangled when Lando needs to `attach` to the Docker container)

 - Implement `jorge save` and refactor `jorge reset` to be able to use saved state

+- Is it possible to check for Sass watcher (or similar idea) and suspend during Git operations?